-This article will detail storing dates as part of a transaction in Solver Cloud and Private Host.
-There are a couple ways dates get stored to a transaction dollar amount in Cloud.
+This article will detail storing/saving back dates as part of a transaction in Solver Cloud and Private Host.
+There are a couple of ways dates get stored to a transaction dollar amount in Cloud.

 - A transaction is stored to a Period (ie 202101).
 In your Data Warehouse you have defined the calendar dates associated to this Period as Period Start and Period end